openshift-vertx-examples/vertx-cache-example/README.md

 ```bash
 mvn fabric8:deploy -Popenshift
 ```
-4. Access the exposed route (`cache-booster`) - a HTML page to use the booster is exposed.
+4. Access the exposed route (`greeting-service`) - a HTML page to use the booster is exposed.

 ## Integration tests